Unimodular random one-ended planar graphs are sofic: Introduction, definitions

 \begin{proposition} Let $G$ be a one-ended URPG that has a unimodular combinatorial embedding into the plane.
-Then this embedding defines a simply connected planar map. \end{proposition} \begin{proof} The planar map defined by a combinatorial embedding can only be a compact or a one-ended surface.
-Otherwise one could find finitely many faces whose removal cuts the surface into two infinite pieces, and hence $G$ would have at least two ends.
+Then this embedding defines a simply connected planar map. \end{proposition} \begin{proof} The planar map defined by a combinatorial embedding can only be a surface that is compact or one-ended (as a topological space).
+Otherwise one could find finitely many faces whose removal cuts the surface into at least two pieces that each contain infinitely many faces, and hence $G$ would have at least two ends.
 The only compact planar surface is the sphere, and the only one-ended planar surface is the sphere minus one point, as explained in Section 7 of \cite{AHNR} based on \cite{BR}.

 \end{proof} Hence, if $G$ also has finite expected degree, the conclusion of Theorem \ref{oneended} holds.
-To illustrate the necessity of the one-endedness assumption, note that the direct product of a 3-cycle with a biinfinite path or the direct product of one edge and a 3-regular tree are planar, but they cannot be represented by simply connected planar maps.
+To illustrate that the one-endedness assumption cannot be omitted in general, note that the Cartesian product of a 3-cycle with a biinfinite path or the Cartesian product of one edge and a 3-regular tree are planar, but they cannot be represented by simply connected planar maps.

+\begin{remark} In \cite{TT} a graph theoretical characterization is given for URPG's that have some simply connected embedding.
+Then it is shown, based on the method of Section \ref{sec_embedding}, that for such graphs there is also simply connected unimodular combinatorial embedding.
+Theorems \ref{main} and \ref{sofic} remain true for these URPG's as well, by the same argument as here. \end{remark}

 Theorem \ref{embedding} has some further corollaries.
 Without loss of generality we will assume that our URPG is ergodic (extremal), and will skip saying ``almost surely".